 This was the culmination of a decade’s Scientific education, although granted I was always on the back foot learning the Biology stuff.
 I became passionate about Chemistry and Physics as a teenager and only came to love Biology late in life.
 That’s one of the reasons I wouldn’t teach Biology at A-level.
 I just don’t know anywhere near enough about it.

-But also, the left one.
+But also, the right one.

 I don’t have a personal favourite part of Science, although if I’m completely honest I think there’s a nostalgic part of me which is still in love with quantum mechanics.
 It’s the subject which got me into Science when I was 14 and I’ll probably always have a special place for it in my amygdala.